JunnanLi/NanoCore/README.md

 | controller  | communicate with cpu |

 ## Simulation
+### Steps
+1) Generate firmware.hex: following the commonds of README.md in firmware folder
+2) Using vivado/Modesim to simulate these project by loading hardware files and firmware.hex

+### Result
-Run this program, and you will get following result:
+Run this program, and you will get following result: "Hello, AoTuman!"
-"Hello, AoTuman!"